 Eligibility and UArizona Graduate College Requirements

 A candidate must be a full-time graduate student at UArizona pursuing a STEM degree and be a citizen of the United States.
 Confirm your eligibility.

 Application and Selection Process

-To apply, complete and return Application Form and Questionnaire, two letters of recommendation, transcripts, and any letters of support from outreach partners to the Space Grant Program Office (Room 349 of the Kuiper Space Sciences Building), by the announced due date.
-Applications must be signed by your Department Head to verify acceptance of the terms of the required cost share.
-The University of Arizona/NASA Space Grant Steering Committee will select Graduate Fellows based on academic qualifications and strength of the candidate's statement of interest in promoting public awareness, education in and appreciation for space sciences and technology and support of NASA's mission.
+To apply, complete and return your application, two letters of recommendation, transcripts (unofficial or official), and any letters of support from outreach partners as one combined PDF file to Michelle Coe via email at PG4gdWVycz0iem52eWdiOnpucGJyQG5ldm1iYW4ucnFoIj56bnBickBuZXZtYmFuLnJxaDwvbj4= by the announced due date.
+Applications must be signed by your Department Head to verify acceptance of the terms of the required cost-share.
+The UArizona NASA Space Grant Steering Committee will select Graduate Fellows based on academic qualifications and strength of the candidate's statement of interest in promoting public awareness, education in and appreciation for space sciences and technology, and support of NASA's mission.